But regardless of how frequently you post on your blog or social media, your content creation process can have a lot of moving parts.

 Depending on how much content you plan to produce in the next 6 to 12 months, you’ll need new topics to write about.

 If you already have some published content, then your first step should be to conduct an audit.
+Analyze whether you have appropriate content for all the stages of your marketing and sales funnel.

-See if you have appropriate content for all the stages of your marketing and sales funnel.
-Identify areas where the content is lacking, or opportunities to write new content related to something you have already written before.
+This will help you identify areas where the content is lacking, and find opportunities to write new content related to something you have already written before.

-One way is to find out the kind of questions new prospects or customers often ask you or your sales team.
+If you are just starting or need new ideas from scratch, one way is to find out the kind of questions new prospects or customers often ask you or your sales team.
 These will lead to ideas that you should pursue first.

-Moverover, there are certain types of content proven to perform well in a number of industries.
+Second, there are certain types of content proven to perform well in a number of industries.
 You can use them in the brainstorming process as broad categories to help generate ideas.
 These are:

-Pricing/Cost Questions - For example, “How much does a smart home cost?”
+Pricing/cost questions – For example, “How much does a smart home cost?”

 Problems – For example, “4 signs there’s a leak on in your cloud security”

-Tutorial/Guides - For example, “How to lose 10 pounds in 3 weeks”
+Tutorial/guides – For example, “How to lose 10 pounds in 3 weeks”